 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

-But in the wake of Sessions recusing himself from the Russia investigation – a cloud that has hung over the Trump administration since its inception – that relationship started to fray.
+The relationship between Sessions and Trump began to fray last year in the wake of Sessions recusing himself from the Russia investigation – a cloud that has hung over the Trump administration almost since its inception.

-Recently, Trump has even rebuked Sessions publicly, indicating that he would have nominated someone else for attorney general had he known about the recusal and called him a “beleaguered A.G.” on Twitter.
+Trump even rebuked Sessions publicly, indicating that he would have nominated someone else for attorney general had he known about the recusal and called him a “beleaguered A.G.” on Twitter.

-Despite offering to resign at one point -- which Trump rejected -- Sessions recently said he plans to remain attorney general "as long as that is appropriate."
+Sessions offered to resign at one point -- which Trump rejected -- but later said in the summer of 2017 that he planned to remain attorney general "as long as that is appropriate."

 Here is a timeline of the ongoing relationship between Trump and Sessions: